Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-smartnative-v2/docs/deployment-entra.md

 # Only if you want a distributed EHR launch context cache (e.g. Azure Managed Redis).
 azd env set AZURE_CacheConnectionString "<redis-connection-string>"

+# Only if you want to reuse an existing AHDS FHIR service instead of creating a new one.
+# See the "Reuse mode" section below for the two manual configuration steps required afterwards.
+azd env set ExistingFhirServiceId "/subscriptions/<sub>/resourceGroups/<fhir-rg>/providers/Microsoft.HealthcareApis/workspaces/<ws>/fhirservices/<svc>"
 ```

 ---